-Gnom Mugo Pine is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has dark green evergreen foliage.
-The needles remain dark green throughout the winter.
+Honeycomb Mugo Pine is a dwarf conifer which is primarily valued in the landscape or garden for its interestingly mounded form.
+It has attractive light green evergreen foliage.
+The needles are highly ornamental and turn an outstanding gold in the fall, which persists throughout the winter.